 Start the conversation by asking tweens if they heard about the latest shooting.

-“If you are going to talk [about] a fraught or laden topic … you start with a pretest.
-You are going to ask how they feel about it,” Gilboa says.
+“If you are going to talk (about) a fraught or laden topic … you start with a pretest.
+You are going to ask how they feel about it,” Gilboa said.

 If they have heard of it, listen to their feelings.
 If they haven’t heard of it, parents have an opportunity to share their beliefs while gaining better insight into their tweens.

-“[This becomes] a great conversation of their values and your values that do not focus on the particular gore [but] more on the person you are raising,” she says.
+“(This becomes) a great conversation of their values and your values that do not focus on the particular gore [but] more on the person you are raising,” she said.

 Teens: Look for solutions

-Again, Gilboa says parents should ask their teens if they have heard of the latest tragedy and allow them to share their feelings.
+Again, Gilboa said parents should ask their teens if they have heard of the latest tragedy and allow them to share their feelings.

 But teenagers will expect more.

-Teaching teenagers to work toward change will help them be resilient, she says.
-She stresses that parents still need to listen to their teens’ feelings and display empathy.
+Teaching teenagers to work toward change will help them be resilient, she said.
+She stressed that parents still need to listen to their teens’ feelings and display empathy.

-“I think for anyone action makes us feel effective,” Gilboa says.
-“What we want our kids to do when [they] see something wrong is to try to fix it.”
+“I think for anyone action makes us feel effective,” Gilboa said.
+“What we want our kids to do when (they) see something wrong is to try to fix it.”